What is a Meniscus Injury?

 A meniscus tear usually occurs in contact sports where sudden twisting action is involved.
 Severe pain and swelling may occur within 24 hours.
 Walking becomes difficult.
 Bending or twisting the knee is painful.
 There may be locking while bending or straightening the knee if a loose piece of cartilage gets stuck in the joint.

-Physiotherapy versus Surgery for Knee Pain Caused by a Meniscus Tear
+Is Physiotherapy or Surgery better for a Meniscus Tear?

 Katz et al. (2013):